Basic Approach

 The Group supports communities and persons affected by major disasters.

-In fiscal 2022, we donated 10 million yen through the Japanese Red Cross Society to support the people and areas affected by the earthquake in Turkey and Syria.
+In fiscal 2023, we donated 30 million yen through the Japanese Red Cross Society to support the people and areas affected by the 2024 Noto Peninsula Earthquake.